After winning back-to-back Cheltenham Festival wins, Flooring Porter missed out on a hat-trick in 2023 when finishing fourth in the Stayers’ Hurdle.

 Flooring Porter's rise to the summit was one of the feel-good stories of National Hunt racing in recent seasons.

-Since landing a three-mile handicap hurdle at Gowran Park in July 2020 off a mark of 122, he has gone from strength to strength and he now boasts a rating of 162 having won at the last two Cheltenham Festivals after his breakthrough top-level success at Leopardstown in December 2020.
+Since landing a three-mile handicap hurdle at Gowran Park in July 2020 off a mark of 122, he has gone from strength-to-strength.

 The enthusiastic ownership group that follows his every move have contributed to the Flooring Porter story immensely.

-Ned Hogarty, who has a flooring business in Ireland, owns Flooring Porter with father and son Tommy and Alan Sweeney, as well as Kerril Creaven, and the scenes with them carrying winning rider Danny Mullins on their shoulders after last year's Stayers Hurdle victory were amongst the most iconic from Cheltenham 2022.
+Ned Hogarty, who has a flooring business in Ireland, owns Flooring Porter with father and son Tommy and Alan Sweeney, as well as Kerril Creaven, and the scenes with them carrying winning rider Danny Mullins on their shoulders after his second Stayers Hurdle victory, were amongst the most iconic from 2022.

 After his fitness battle, Flooring Porter did line up for the Stayers’ Chase in 2023, looking to become just the third horse to win the race on three separate occasions.

 Inglis Drever was the first to achieve it, in 2005, 2007 and 2008, before Big Buck’s went on to win the contest in four consecutive years between 2009 and 2012.

 With Danny Mullins on board, Flooring Porter went off 9/2 whilst money came for Teahupoo, with Gordon Elliott’s runner the 9/4f at the off.